indiebash/dollop/README.md

 # dollop
-A CMS we all deserve, but not one that we need.
+A CMS we all deserve, not one we necessarily need.